openwdl/wdl/SPEC.md

 ### Command Section

 The `command` section is the only required task section.
 It defines the command template that is evaluated to produce a Bash script that is executed within the task's container.
 Specifically, the commands are executed after all of the inputs are staged and before the outputs are evaluated.
+There may be any number of commands within a command section.

 There are two different syntaxes that can be used to define the command section: